 After the “honeymoon”, when you have to use the language you’ll just feel stupid that you can’t speak or understand when spoken to despite all that “work” you put in.

 It answers people’s eternal question of “I don’t have time” to study/practise a language because “I’m too busy”, so just simply have it in the background to feel like you are doing work.
 Of course you have time!
 Stop making excuses and find the time!
-Even 10 minutes of focused learning/listening will give you way more benefits than 10 hours of noise you aren’t paying attention to.
+Even 10 minutes of focused learning/listening will give you way more benefits than 10 hours of noise you aren’t pay

 The few benefits